Techgrounds-Cloud-9/cloud-9-karimtouzani24/02_Linux_1/linux1_exercise1.md

 https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html

 ### Overcome challenges
-Check if Openssh is installed on your windows laptop with powershell.
+I am using powershell, I need to run as administrator.
+Then i have to check if Openssh is installed on my windows laptop.
 The server is not installed so i had to install it.
 I configured a firewall rule to open the ssh-port.
 With putty i wanted to connect to the linux container.
 But not succeeded, because of permission denied (publickey).
 With Puttygen i had to convert the pem file to ppk file (key).
 Now i succeeded to connect with Putty.